 Look closely at the per item and total limits on the amount your insurer is willing to pay.
 These limits may not provide sufficient cover for the value of your jewellery.
 In this case you may want to look at specifying particular items of jewellery so you can get cover for their full value.

 Check with your insurer about their procedures for providing replacement jewellery in the event of a total loss.
 Some insurers have a large network of jewellers they have agreements with who can provide them access to substantial discounts if they get the replacement done in-house.
 So, for example, an insurer may be able to replace a piece of jewellery valued at $10,000 for $5,000 by using their discount agreement.
-This could leave the consumer with the option of accepting the lower-cost replacement, or taking a cash settlement (which could be much lower than the insured amount).
+This could leave the consumer with the option of accepting the lower-cost replacement, or taking a cash settlement.

 Having evidence for your claim